-What does a typical working day include for you right now?
 Right now I’m super busy with two big editorial projects and things are rather stressful, so I’m trying to be disciplined.
 I wake up at 8 o’clock.
 Then I shower, have breakfast, check the news and walk the dog, not necessarily in that order.
 At 10am I should be sitting at my desk, at home, where I work.
 I check social media, emails and my schedule.
 Normally, I tend to procrastinate a little in the morning, but right now I’m very busy so I just don’t.
 I take a break somewhere between noon and 2pm to have lunch and go out with the dog again.
 Then I go back to my desk, let’s say at 2 or 3 pm and work until 6pm or 7pm, often longer.
 Before I quit working, I check social media and emails one last time.

 Then, ideally, everything is done and my girlfriend has also finished her work and we still have some time to hang out, cook something, go watch a movie, meet friends.
 Disconnect.
 That’s not always the case.
 Occasionally I have to pull an all-nighter.
 I try to go to bed at around midnight.

-How did you develop your style as an illustrator and what tips would you have for others?
 I imitated others until I didn’t need to do it any more.
 I tried to keep track of what was being published in the places I wanted to see my work in the future.
 I always checked if the stuff I was drawing would eventually fit in there.
 Then I started getting assignments and my style started to change by itself and got more versatile because I had to adapt to different topics, targets, media, etc. I also had to learn to work faster due to super tight deadlines.
 I started using Instagram, discovered a lot of brilliant people and now input comes from everyone, everyday, which is definitely affecting things.
 This process never ends, I suppose.

-What advice would you give students starting out?
-Someone with a lot of talent and experience in the job told me once, in a solemn tone: “It’s not the good ones who make it, but the hardest ones.”
+Someone with a lot of talent and experience in the job told me once, in a solemn tone: "It’s not the good ones who make it, but the hardest ones."
 I don’t agree with the statement because I believe the super talented people have really good chances to make it.
 However, I was being warned: for the rest of us mortals this job can be rough, especially if your means are scarce.
 You might end up working a lot of hours for very little money or even for free, too often.
 It can be like that just for the first couple of months or for a couple of years.
 It can be very frustrating and even unhealthy.
 Be ready for it.